Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Introduction

 \section{Introduction}

-Voluntary turnover, which represents the vast majority of all employee turnover, decreases organizational productivity and dampen employee morale \cite{lam_new_2002} while inflicting direct financial costs such as sourcing, recruiting and onboarding costs.
+Voluntary turnover, which represents the vast majority of all employee turnover, decreases organizational productivity and dampen employee morale \cite{lam_new_2002} while inflicting direct financial costs related to rehiring such as sourcing, recruiting and onboarding.
 However making frequent voluntary job changes, known as job-hopping, has become a trend in the recent past \cite{Chatzky_2018}.
 The motivations for job-hopping, have been identified to be two-fold; advancement and escape \cite{lake_validation_2018}.
 The advancement motive represents the growth and career perspective, while the escape motive represents a withdrawal or dislike of the work environment, especially among those who are described as impulsive and unpredictable.
 The latter is identified as a psychological property and commonly known as the ``hobo syndrome'' \cite{Ghiselli_1974}.
 Further studies have shown the relationship between personality and voluntary turnover \cite{barton_personality_1972, jenkins_self-monitoring_1993, salgado_big_2002, timmerman_predicting_2006, zimmerman_understanding_2008}.

-The ability to assess a candidate's likelihood of job-hopping prior to selection can help both candidates and employers make better decisions and avoid future surprises and costs due to voluntary exits.
-The most frequently used approach to discover patterns of job-hopping is to explore the employment history listed in an applicant's resume.
+The ability to assess a candidate's motivation for job-hopping prior to selection can help both candidates and employers make better decisions and avoid future surprises and costs due to voluntary exits.
+The most frequently used approach for discovering patterns of job-hopping is to explore the employment history listed in an applicant's resume.
 Sifting through resumes can be both time-consuming and unreliable, especially in situations of high volume recruitment.
 Resumes are also known to produce biased outcomes \cite{NBERw9873, Kang_2016}.
-Moreover, it is an ineffective method with novice job seekers, such as new graduates who have insignificant job histories.
+Moreover, it is an ineffective method with novice job seekers, such as new graduates with insignificant job histories.